dpriedel/Collector/README.md

-CollectEDGARData
+Collector
 ================

 Download manager for SEC EDGAR data files

-July 17, 2017.
-Version 1.9 update:
+May 4, 2021.
+Version 5.0 update:

-It's been a while and things at the EDGAR site have changed.
+It's been a while and things at the SEC EDGAR site have changed and so has this program.

-The applications are now Poco application framework projects (pocoproject.org).
+The applications are no longer Poco application framework projects.
+It's back to Boost.

-There have been a number of changes due to compiler/boost/Poco udates.
-Every thing is current right now -- gcc 7.1, boost 1-64, Poco 1.7.8p3.
+There have been a number of changes due to compiler/boost/other library udates.
+See the 'building' file for changes.

-Most importantly, the EDGAR site has changed from FTP access to HTTPS access.
-I have used the Poco library to implement support for HTTPS access with SSL verification.
-(The SSL verification is turned off for now because my local test setup does not have a 'valid' SSL cert.)
+I'm using the Boost Beast library to handle file downloads and HTTPS/SSL interactions.
+Still not using SSL Certificate validation though.

-Also, I have refactored a lot of the code related to file downloads in preparation for the main feature to be added next -- concurrent downloads.
-According the the EDGAR web site, one is allowed up to 10 requests per second.
+The application now supports optional concurrent downloads.
+The SEC site has a limit of 10 connections per second.
-I will be adding code to support this feature.
-This will make the code version 2.0.
+The application allows you to use a higher number but you will likely be stopped the the site.

 This project is part of a set of projects to make use of the SEC's EDGAR data filings available on Linux computers.
-It is also a chance to explore using C++11 and to try out Test Driven Development with C++.
+It is also a chance to explore using C++17 through 23 and to try out Test Driven Development with C++.

 This program serves to download selected EDGAR filing files from the SEC's FTP site.
 The files to be downloaded can be filtered by date range, form type (10-Q, 4, etc.) and ticker symbol.
 Files are downloaded to a